dantasl/vocal/README.md

        width="654" height="450">
 </p>

-Also, you'll need to install the [Adafruit Beaglebone I/O Python API](https://github.com/adafruit/adafruit-beaglebone-io-python) module.
+Also, you'll need to install the [Adafruit Beaglebone I/O Python API](https://github.com/adafruit/adafruit-beaglebone-io-python) module on your BeagleBone.

 ## Setting up the server